 The game is played as a sequence of turns, during which each unit notionally makes a single action (there are exceptions).
-During each turn, each leader on the tabletop will be given a single initiative, and will have a set number of activations which can be used to act with the units under his or her command (it is always a bad idea to discount La Pucelle!).
+During each turn, each leader on the tabletop will be given a single initiative, and will have a set number of activations which can be used to act with the units under their command.